barumau/pandunia/eng/108_karlexi.md

 You can think of it somewhat like the present perfect in English (_I have done_, _I have eaten_).

 **da _le_ e guru.**
-– He or she is already a teacher.
+– He/she is already a teacher.
 **mi no _le_ gul yo alkohol.**
 – I haven't drunk alcohol yet.
 **mi _le_ no gul yo alkohol.**